vendrhub/vendr-documentation/README.md

 As we are using Gridsome, you can also create custom Vue components should you need to add some new functionality.
 Components should be placed in the `src/components` directory.
 To make this component globally accessible, you should register it in the `src/main.js` file using the `Vue.component('MyComponent', MyComponent)` syntax.

-You should check beforhand before creating any custom components to ensure the new behaviour is desired.
+You should check beforehand before creating any custom components to ensure the new behaviour is desired.

 #### Content Files